avaf96/Parsing-XML-SAX-DOM/README.md

-* The output files are stored in the output.rar file.
+* The output files are stored in the outputs.rar file.